 Compostable poop bags

-It is therefore important to try and dispose of the poop and bags in other ways which we will discuss later.
+Therefore, it is important to try and dispose of the poop and bags in other ways, which we will discuss later.
 For the moment, use compostable poop bags made from 100% natural ingredients that are compostable.

 Remove as much air as possible before knotting the bag to prevent poop explosions from the truck’s compressor.
-As such explosions might propel poop into the faces of the workers or children passing by.
+Such explosions might propel poop into the faces of the workers or children passing by.

 Key compostability standards in the US are ASTM D6400 or D6868.
 In Europe, the standard is EN 13432.

 BioBags are made from plants and conform to ASTM D6400.
 Look for these standards when buying your poop bags.
 We will discuss how to compost these bags at home in the next section.